Learn about the different yarn balls and how to wind a ball of yarnPublished on June 9, 2021 By Sarah Jones 2 min read

-Many artisan and luxury yarns come in skeins to preserve the integrity of the loft (simply, this means the twist and fibre of the yarn!) and make it easy to handle and package.
-They might choose to create the yarn as a twisted skein to help showcase the gorgeous colourways or, a folded skein might be used for chunkier yarns to show off all its character!
+Many artisan and luxury yarns come as a hank to preserve the integrity of the loft (simply, this means the twist and fiber of the yarn!) and make it easy to handle and package.
+They might choose to create the yarn as a twisted hank to help showcase the gorgeous colorways or, a folded hank might be used for bulkier yarns to show off all its character!

 How to make a yarn ball with a yarn winder

 A yarn winder is a great piece of equipment to turn your hanks into yarn cakes - it’s definitely worth having one in your stash!
 You’ll need a yarn swift to go with it, to keep your yarn tension consistent while you wind the ball - it looks like a wooden umbrella and it holds your yarn as you wind, rotating as you work.

 - Yarn winder